-In the event of a closed bankruptcy, when the trustee does not want to reopen the bankruptcy, the former partners, as private individuals, may agree on who will own the domain name and the others may certify that they waive their rights in favor of a person.
+In the event of a finished bankruptcy, and when the trustee does not want to reopen the bankruptcy, the former partners, as private individuals, may agree on who will own the domain name and the others may certify that they waive the right in favor of a person.
 If they cannot agree, the question of the right to the domain name may need to be decided in court.